- Posted by admin

 - Chatham, Ontario, Windsor, winter

-As we ease into the colder temperatures of late-November, Canadians everywhere are focusing on keeping their homes warm and comfortable.
+As we ease into the colder temperatures, Canadians everywhere are focusing on keeping their homes warm and comfortable.
 The winter season also means making some final preparations before the temperatures drops way down, including preparing for winter storms.

 We always hope to make it through the winter season without serious winter storms or emergency situations, but it’s always best to be prepared — just in case.